Easy Blueberry Muffin Recipe Without Milk

 - 24 mini muffins cook for 9 to 11 minutes.

 Here is the nutrition information provided with the recipe.

-Each muffin is 181 calories (I, unfortunately, eat three or four at a time.)
+When following the recipe: each muffin is 181 calories (I, unfortunately, eat three or four at a time.)

 Each muffin has 27g of carbs, 3g of protein, 7g of fat, 160mg of sodium and 1.5g of dietary fiber (oatmeal is a main ingredient in this recipe and is a great source of dietary fiber) and ZERO cholesterol.

-- a 12 hole muffin tin
+- a 12-hole muffin tin

 - a measuring cup